Port Antonio, Jamaica – lush greenery and amazing beaches

-We were dropped off the bus and already the expensive charter taxi’s were waiting.
-We say ‘no thanks’ and take the cheaper route taxi.
-The driver brings us to the bus station and we get in an overcrowded minibus.
-These public buses depart when it’s full loaded.
+Once we were dropped off the bus, already the annoying and expensive charter taxi’s were waiting for tourists getting out.
+With a ‘no thanks’ we make clear we don’t want a ride and we take the cheaper route taxi standing a few metres further.
+After the taxi driver brought us to the central bus station, we get in an overcrowded minibus.
+These public buses depart when it’s full loaded so without a time schedule.
 Let’s say; the number of seats does not say anything.
-In a normal situation a bus has place for let’s say 8 people, in Jamaica they think 12 people is possible, no problem of course.
+In a normal situation a bus has place for let’s say 8 people, in Jamaica they think 12 people is possible, ‘no problem’ of course.

 During our ride we notice we are in the countryside.
 Lots of green and more mountainous than the northwest coast.
-Port Antonio is so different than Negril and Montego Bay.
-Just a few tourists, small accommodations ant the nature is more untouched.
-We already know we will like it here.
+The area of Port Antonio is very different than Negril and Montego Bay.
+Just a few tourists, small accommodations and the nature is more untouched.
+We are overwhelmed by beauty and already know we will like it here.

-It’s already late in the afternoon when we arrive, but we are heading to explore the area.
-After 30 minutes walking in the beautiful jungle surroundings we feel like we are alone on this planet.
-That’s a wonderful feeling, like nobody has been there and we are the first explorers.
-We find a steep path that leads us to Winnifred Beach.
-It’s a small public beach with a few bars and food stands.
-Popular by locals, not crowded and the atmosphere is easy going.
-We buy two Red Stripes which costs us together 600JMD.
+It’s already late in the afternoon when we arrive in Port Antonio, but we are very excited to explore the area.
+After 30 minutes walking in the amazingly beautiful surroundings we feel like we are alone on this planet.
+That’s an incredible feeling, like nobody has been there and we are the first explorers.

 Polish Princess Guesthouse